openSVM/svmai-cli/README.md

     *   Check CPU usage to ensure multiple cores are being utilized
     *   For longer prefixes (more than 3 characters), expect significantly longer search times
     *   Consider increasing the timeout for more complex prefixes

+## Contributing

+Contributions are welcome!
+Please feel free to submit a Pull Request.

+1. Fork the repository
+2. Create your feature branch (`git checkout -b feature/amazing-feature`)
+3. Commit your changes (`git commit -m 'Add some amazing feature'`)
+4. Push to the branch (`git push origin feature/amazing-feature`)
+5. Open a Pull Request

 ## Disclaimer